 universe = vanilla # specifies the XSEDE project to charge the job usage to - this is a # required attribute for all jobs submitted on the OSG-XSEDE resource +ProjectName = "TG-NNNNNN" # requirements is an expression to specify machines that can run jobs requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True request_cpus = 1 request_memory = 2 GB request_disk = 10 GB executable = /bin/hostname arguments = -f should_transfer_files = YES WhenToTransferOutput = ON_EXIT output = job.out error = job.err log = job.log notification = NEVER queue

 job.condor containing the above text and then run:

 You can check the status of the job using the

-Note: Open Science Grid is a distributed resource, and there will be minor differences in the compute nodes, for example in what system libraries and tools are installed.
+Note: The Open Science Pool is a distributed resource, and there will be minor differences in the compute nodes, for example in what system libraries and tools are installed.
 Therefore, when running a large number of jobs, it is important to detect and handle job failures correctly in an automatic fashion.
 It is recommended that your application uses non-zero exit code convention to indicate failures, and that you enable retries in your Condor submit files.
 For example:

 # stay in queue on failures on_exit_hold = (ExitBySignal == True) || (ExitCode != 0) # retry job 3 times, pause 1 hour between retries periodic_release = (NumJobStarts < 3) && ((CurrentTime - EnteredCurrentStatus) > (60*60))